-Alexandra Leese took a series of nude portraits over Zoom
+Alexandra Leese took nude portraits over Zoom

 Her NSFW new series travels from Hawaii to China via webcam.